 Printer: Dragon Print & Design, Hitchin

-From Monday 1 November, it may be bought from Hitchin Information, North Herts Museum and Waterstones (Hitchin).
+It may also be bought from Hitchin Information, North Herts Museum and Waterstones (Hitchin).